arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 What does the `git commit` command do?

- [[ ]] Stages files so that their current version can be recorded.
+ [( )] Stages files so that their current version can be recorded.
- [[ ]] Creates a record of the current version of all files in the repository.
+ [( )] Creates a record of the current version of all files in the repository.
- [[X]] Creates a record of the current version of all of the staged files in the repository.
+ [(X)] Creates a record of the current version of all of the staged files in the repository.
 ***
 <div class = "answer">
 The `git commit` command will only create a record of the files that you have **already staged.**